NoStackApp/ns-cli/README.md

 * Ability to pivot a flow quickly (some features pending)
 * Planned export capability to let you run the app from your own server
 * Generation of starter code on the front end
+* Sample data for testing purposes, marked clearly in the database as sample.

 ## Getting Started
 To install the CLI, run the following: